Brownlow Medal: Vote stealing

-The system is noted as favoring stronger players in comparatively weaker teams to win the Brownlow, with teams with talented sets of team-mates able steal votes off each other.
+The system is noted as favouring stronger players in comparatively weaker teams to win the Brownlow, with teams with talented sets of team-mates able steal votes off each other.
 This view has been around for at least 90 years, as a column in The Australasian in September 1934 wrote: "It is evident, therefore, that the system favours a good player in a weak, or comparatively weak team, as he is more frequently under notice than would be the case if the other members of the team were up to the necessary standard."